vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 1. Skip a line
 1. Add 4 spaces considering the column where `## Example` started
 1. Add `iex>` and the function/code that will be tested
-1. Write what is the return of such function in the line below
+1. Write what is the expected return of such function in the line below

-Let's run `mix test` so you can see we have **7 tests** now.
+Let's run `mix test` so you can see we have now **7 tests**.
 Pretty cool!

 ```
 > mix test